 You can purchase either the whole creation on the website mochub, or just the building instructions on nico71.fr.

 There are not so many instructions for non-modified pneumatic engine, even less with the new bigger cylinders, that is why I wanted to create a high-quality building instructions for this machine, but also easy to set up.
 That is why the linkage mechanism is easy to build with no setup, each engine is independent (you can build only one if you want) and there is only one timing angle to respect on each engine (important angle are specified in the instructions).
 The building instructions are complete 204 step by step pages computer rendering building instructions at the price of 10€ (190 mo PDF).
-Here is the complete bill of material in picture file :
+Here is the complete bill of material :

 You can buy the instructions with the following button for 10€.

 After your payment, you will be redirected to a page for downloading your instructions, and will receive also the link to download by email.
 Please check the spam box and be patient to receive it.
 If you have trouble to download your copy of the PDF after payment or open the document, do not make a paypal dispute, please contact me using the contact form.
 The link to download the instructions expires within 24h.
 Contact me if you have lost your instructions.
 Note that you can print it, but not copy or distribute.
 Thank you for supporting my work 🙂